SEEING PALESTINE: POLITICAL TOURISM

 The best student in our Arabic class was an American-Iranian girl who said that Farsi was not dissimilar.
 Mostly what we did in class was baby talk for her.
 But it was hard enough for me.

 One funny incident entailed repeating the elementary claims: I am a student; we are students.
-The word for student was Talib; the plural (though Chat GPT tells me this is Pashto, not Arabic) is Taliban.
+The word for student was Talib; the plural (though Chat GPT tells me this is Pashto) is Taliban.
 Maybe I misunderstood, but I’m quite sure we were told to say, Taliban.
 After we had said we were Taliban, we looked around the room involuntarily to see who else was, and laughed.

 I had listed my skill, to be used on work mornings, as writer.
 Consequently, my mornings were spent at the Beit Sahour mayor’s office where I helped write applications for money to buy equipment for the town.
 European sources provided funds for such purposes and our job was to write up a reason for getting them, plus, select a suitable item from catalogues indicating cost.